 Cherry leafhoppers are easy to miss, but they can cause big problems.
-I can’t deny that leafhoppers are fascinating creatures because they are.
+I can’t deny that leafhoppers are fascinating creatures.
+Because they are.
 I just don’t want them anywhere near my plants.

 Here is a list of the many diseases that can be spread by cherry leafhoppers:

 They also leave collections of white crystalline frass on apples, pomegranates, and stone fruits.
 Cherry leafhopper lifecycle Leafhoppers lay their eggs in soft plant tissue where they are protected through the winter.
 Nymphs may also overwinter in tiny hideaways.
 Come spring, the eggs hatch, and nymphs go through several molts before reaching adulthood.
 These pests are most active during the hottest months of summer.
 Leafhoppers are best managed with insecticidal soap.
 Parasites feed on other organisms.
 Aphid parasites feed on aphids.
 Let’s see what we can find out about these tiny garden helpers.
-Aphid parasites (Aphidius colemani) and greenhouse aphid parasites (A. ervi) are parasitic wasps, but you don’t have to worry about getting stung.
-These native North American braconid wasps are more interested in aphids, honeydew, and nectar.
-Aphid parasite description Aphid parasite adults are black or brown with a narrow waist.
-They have yellow legs and long antennae.
-These tiny predators are only 1/10” long, which means you could put 7 or 8 of them in a line across the top of an American dime.
-You’ll probably never see aphid parasite larvae.
-They are very tiny and white, grub-like creatures.

 Aphid parasite lifecycle Females only mate once.
 After mating, they fly in search of aphid hosts for their young.
 Aphid parasites insert single eggs inside 100 aphids, and their greenhouse cousins lay up to 300 eggs.
 When those eggs hatch, the larvae eat their host aphids from the inside out.
 Ouch!
 Aphid parasites often cut holes in the underside of their hosts to attach anchoring threads to a leaf.
 After about a week, these parasitized aphids swell up like balloons and turn beige to brown.
 These puffed-up aphids are called mummies.
 The larvae pupate inside the aphid and emerge as adults, ready to continue the cycle.
 Surviving aphids frequently emit “alarm” pheromones that cause neighboring aphids to jump ship, abandoning the host plant and falling to the ground where they often die of starvation.
 Just as well.
 Adult aphid parasites only live for 2 or 3 weeks, feeding on aphid honeydew and nectar from small flowers, such as anise, dill, mustard, and parsley.
 Their offspring can parasitize a large number of aphids.
 Aphid parasites are most active when temperatures are between 64°F and 77°F. They prefer green peach aphids and melon aphids for their supper but eat other aphid species, too.
 Aphid parasites are available commercially and are frequently used to control aphids in greenhouse environments.
 You can attract and maintain habitat for aphid parasites by planting clumps of rye or barley.
 These plants attract aphids, providing a long-term food source for your aphid parasites.
 You can also add the flowers mentioned earlier.
 Because aphid parasites can fly, they will regularly scan your garden for all sorts of aphids.
 You should start seeing aphid mummies 10 to 14 days after releasing these hunters into your garden.

 A midge is a small fly.
 Most midges are food for frogs and swallows.
 Many of them eat debris and help with nutrient cycling.
 Two of them, sand flies and black flies, bite and are vectors for disease.
 But, aphid midges deserve our notice and appreciation.
 They eat aphids.
 They eat a lot of aphids.
 Once you see how tiny these predators are, you may wonder how they do it.
 Let’s find out.
 Aphid midge description Adult aphid midges (Aphidoletes aphidimyza) are only 1/8 inch long.
 This means that you could line up half a dozen of them across the face of an American dime.
 Aphid midges can be mistaken for large fungus gnats or small mosquitoes.
 This is understandable since they are all members of the Diptera (two-winged) order, but mosquito wings are thinner than aphid midge wings.
 Aphid midge larvae look like tiny orange slugs.
 Aphid midge diet Aphid midges feed on more than 70 different aphid species, including the dreaded green peach aphid.
 And it is the larvae who eat the most.
 They do this by injecting a paralyzing toxin into the leg of their prey.
 Then they suck the life juices out through a hole they have chewed in their prey’s thorax, the middle portion.
 Because their prey is paralyzed, aphid midge larvae can kill insects much larger than themselves.
 In fact, aphid midges are known to kill more prey than they can eat, but we won’t hold that against them.
 Aphid midge larvae kill up to 65 aphids each day.
 Working with aphid midges